How communities in Poland are resisting factory farming

 In the last few decades our relationship with farmed animals has changed dramatically.
 In our second blog looking at international communities resisting intensive livestock farming we turn to Poland, and the work of the Polish Ecological Club (PEC) in Cracow - Gliwice Chapter.

-In Poland, the shift exemplifies that happening globally.
+In Poland, the shift in animal farming practices exemplifies what is happening globally.
 Where once smaller scale family farms raised animals using circular systems, chicken and pig production is now dominated by industrial-scale intensive operations.
 Poland ranks first in the EU in chicken production and fourth and seventh respectively for pork and beef.
 Between 2013 to 2020, total livestock numbers in the country increased by 39%, with the highest increase in chicken - up 58%.

 The first step: frame the debate, present the issues